thoughtspot/thoughtspot.github.io/_admin/troubleshooting/formula-date-problem.md

 Here are the steps to resolve an issue like this:

 1. Open the underlying worksheet that contains the formula whose output data type you need to change.
-2. Click on the formula name to edit the formula.
+2. Click the formula name to edit the formula.

      ![]({{ site.baseurl }}/images/edit_formula.png "Edit the formula")